Note: Faith-based Redress Redress Phase Two hearing will take place 15 -26 March 2021.

 Mr Takiaho identifies as Maori.
 Mr Takiaho will give evidence of his experiences in Owairaka Boys Home and Hodderville, as well as foster care homes.
 He will also talk about the redress process he went through with the Salvation Army and the significant impact that both the care settings and the redress process had on him.

-An abridged version of the evidence of Ms B will be read by Claire Mullord.
-Ms B’s evidence includes evidence of her experience in care of The Salvation Army at The Grange in the 1950’s and the long-lasting impact of her abuse in care.
+Ms B’s evidence includes testimony of her experience in care of The Salvation Army at The Grange in the 1950’s and the long-lasting impact of her abuse in care.
 Ms B will also give evidence of her redress process and recommendations for change.